-Having set two Guinness World Records with his previous sell-out World Tour, Professor Brian Cox is back with a brand-new live-on-stage show in 2022.
+Having set three Guinness World Records with his previous sell-out World Tour, Professor Brian Cox is back with a brand-new live-on-stage show in 2022.

 Horizons takes audiences on a dazzling cinematic journey; a story of how we came to be and what we can become.
 Using state of the art LED screen technology, arenas will be filled with images of far-away galaxies, alien worlds, supermassive black holes, and a time before the Big Bang.
 What is the nature of space and time?
 Why does the Universe exist?
 How did life begin; how rare might it be, and what is the significance of life in the Cosmos?
 What does it mean to live a small, finite life in a vast, eternal Universe?
 The deepest of questions will be explored using the latest advances in our understanding of quantum theory, black holes, biology, planetary science, astronomy and cosmology.

 Horizons is a celebration of our civilisation, of our music, art, philosophy, and science; an optimistic vision of our future if we continue to explore nature with humility and to value ourselves and our fellow human beings.

 Brian will once again be joined by co-host of The Infinite Monkey Cage and award-winning comedian Robin Ince.